 Keeping plants around dogs can be tricky business.
-Some dogs like putting their mouths on anything and everything they see, and not all plants are exactly innocuous to the unwitting pooches.
-Red-marginated dracaenas (Dracaena marginata) are definitely poisonous to canines, so always keep the plants far away from them.
+Some dogs like putting their mouths on anything and everything they see, and not all plants are exactly innocuous to the unwitting pets.
+Red-marginated dracaenas (Dracaena marginata) are definitely poisonous to canines and cats, so always keep the plants far away from them.
 Dracaena and dogs don't mix.

 The specific hazardous component in red-marginated dracaenas is not confirmed.
-This is why it's so crucial to keep your furry buddies away from all parts of the plants.
-Dogs who consume any segments of these plants might experience a handful of side effects including feebleness, loss of balance, depression, diarrhea, swollen faces, lack of appetite, excessive salivation and throwing up.
-A pair of tiny dogs who munched on the bark are believed to have passed away from its toxicity, according to the University of Florida Brevard County Extension, so never take this lightly.
+This is why it's so crucial to keep your pets away from all parts of the plants.
+Dogs who consume any segments of these plants might experience a handful of side effects including feebleness, loss of balance, depression, diarrhea, swollen faces, lack of appetite, excessive salivation, and vomiting.

 If you caught your dog in the act of eating any part of these plants, get him urgent veterinary care, even if he isn't showing any symptoms.
 If you notice any of these typical symptoms, get him immediate vet care even if you didn't see him eating anything out of the ordinary.

-Red-marginated dracaenas are also perilous to felines.
-Keep the things out of reach of all your furry household pets, regardless of species.
+Red-marginated dracaenas are also dangerous to felines.
+Keep the these plants out of reach of all your household pets, regardless of species.
 Cats experience the same unpleasant toxicity symptoms as dogs, but with a few possible additional ones.
-Cats who ingest red-marginated dracaenas might show signs such as the widening of the pupils, rapid heartbeat and stomachache.
+For instance, cats who ingest red-marginated dracaenas might show signs such as the widening of the pupils, rapid heartbeat, drooling, and stomachache.